 9. Don’t be too ambitious

-If you experience headaches, intense thirst, muscle cramps or dizziness, you should stop immediately, look for shade and drink some water.
-False pride is often your worst enemy when running in the heat, so leave it at home.
+If you experience headaches, intense thirst, muscle cramps or dizziness, you should stop immediately, look for shade, and drink some water.
+Excessive confidence is often your worst enemy when running in the heat, so leave it at home.
 Your body also needs longer to recover when it is very hot.
-When you don’t feel well, the heat is bearing down and it’s really humid, then it’s probably a good idea to take a rest day or opt for a more refreshing training alternative.
+If you don’t feel well, the heat is bearing down, and it’s really humid, then it’s probably a good idea to take a rest day or opt for a more refreshing training alternative.

 10. Find great training alternatives